sksharmi/2601050099_MTech_CTP_Practical-1/CO1/Attendance System/README.md

 10. Display the students whose attendance is below 75%.
 11. If no student has attendance below 75%, display an appropriate message.
 12. Stop.

+## 3. Input

+The program accepts:

+* Number of students
+* Student name
+* Number of classes attended
+* Total number of classes conducted

+## 4. Output

+The program displays:

+* Attendance percentage of each student
+* Attendance status

+  * Below 75%
+  * Eligible
+* Student with the highest attendance
+* Class average attendance
+* List of students whose attendance is below 75%

 ## 5. Time Complexity